Accessibility statement

 Education and career

 Helen Hills studied Modern History at the University of Oxford before turning to History of Art at the Courtauld Institute of Art in London (MA with Distinction) where she also did her PhD.
-Her doctorate study of inlaid marble decoration in Sicily later became her first book, Marmi Mischi Siciliani: Invenzione e Identità (Società Messinese di Storia Patria, 1999), the basis of a trajectory which includes over 50 articles and eight books, of which the most recent is The Matter of Miracles: Neapolitan Architecture and Sanctity (Manchester University Press, 2016).
-Hills has a contract with MIT Press for her next book on silver.
+Her doctorate study of inlaid marble decoration in Sicily later became her first book, Marmi Mischi Siciliani: Invenzione e Identità (Società Messinese di Storia Patria, 1999), the basis of a trajectory which includes over 70 articles and nine books, of which the most recent are Silver: Transformational Matter (Oxford University Press, 2023) and The Matter of Miracles: Neapolitan Architecture and Sanctity (Manchester University Press, 2016).
+Hills has a contract with MIT Press for her next book which explores the double helix of coloniality and visual culture under the Spanish imperium on both sides of the Atlantic.

 Helen Hills’ first job was with ‘Zuriya’, a brilliant experimental African Theatre Company in South London.
-Since then, she has enjoyed wide experience of teaching in universities, including Queen's University in Canada (for nine months while completing her PhD), at the University of North Carolina at Chapel Hill, USA and at the University of Manchester, UK before joining the History of Art Department at York as Anniversary Reader in 2005.
-She was promoted to Professor in 2008 and was the first woman professor of Art History at the University of York.
+Since then, she has taught at Queen's University in Canada (for nine months while completing her PhD), the University of North Carolina at Chapel Hill, USA and the University of Manchester, UK, before joining the History of Art Department at York (Anniversary Reader in 2005promoted to Professor in 2008).
+She was the first ever woman professor of Art History at the University of York.

 Recent awards